-At Fejø Retreat we have two types of volunteers:
+At Fejø Retreat and The Healing Garden on Fejø we have two types of volunteers:

 Long term and short term.

-Long term volunteers live with us from mid April until mid October, we have 2 available positions.
+Long term volunteers live with us from mid April until mid October, we have 1 available position.
 You will live in a private bedroom during your stay.

 A single long term volunteer or eventually two may stay during the winter season from mid October until mid April.
 We have no available positions at the moment.